-Re: Proposed recommendations for the ON TO 2050 chapter regarding Land Use
+Re: Outline of the proposed recommendations of the ON TO 2050 land use element

 This memo contains the proposed recommendations of the ON TO 2050 chapter on Land Use.
 Since 2016, CMAP staff have conducted extensive research and collaborated with partners to develop ON TO 2050.
 The recommendations described in this memo were refined through numerous strategy papers and snapshots, including the Transit Ridership Growth Study and the Reinvestment and Infill, Expanding Housing Choice, Lands in Transition, and Tax Policies and Land Use strategy papers.
 These proposals build on GO TO 2040's focus on reinvestment, supporting transit, and fostering livable communities to explore new policies and strategies and provide implementers with more specific direction.
 This is the first of a series of memos that will be used to introduce the core concepts of ON TO 2050 and seek feedback from CMAP committees and stakeholders.